agenticaiau/roo-custom-agents-rules-generator/.roo/templates/mode-format.md

 - `o1-preview`
 - `o3-mini`

-Note: Additional models may be supported in the future as Cursor expands its model integrations.
+Note: Additional models may be supported in the future as Roo expands its model integrations.

-## Supported Cursor Tools
+## Supported Roo Tools

-The following tools can be specified in the `allowedCursorTools` array:
+The following tools can be specified in the `allowedRooTools` array:

 ### Search Tools